Research

 Carbon nanotubes (CNTs) are ideal for gas molecule adsorption and storage, owning to their extremely high surface-to-volume ratio.
 CNT-based gas sensors with high sensitivity and selectivity (where sensing is achieved by the dc resistance change upon adsorption of analytic molecules) are important for leakage detections of explosive gases such as hydrogen, and for real-time detections of toxic or pathogenic gases in industries.
 However, these resistive sensors possess limited sensitivities (~2-10%).
 Therefore there is a need for developing alternative techniques, that allow detecting gases with a higher degree of sensitivity.
 We have proposed a new way for developing CNT-based gas sensors that operate based on the principle of the GMI effect (read more).
 These sensors have potential to detect the magnetoimpedance change of the sensing element (e.g. the magnetic ribbon) through variations in electrical resistance of CNTs when exposed to gases such as NO2, NH3, H2O, CO, Iodine, and ethanol.

-We have developed a new method of using soft ferromagnetic glass-coated amorphous microwires as a microwave absorber to fabricate a novel class of microwave energy sensor based on Fiber Bragg Grating (FBG).
+We developed a new method of using soft ferromagnetic glass-coated amorphous microwires as a microwave absorber to fabricate a novel class of microwave energy sensor based on Fiber Bragg Grating (FBG).
 The magnetic microwire absorbs microwave energy and heats up thus raising the temperature of the FBG.
 We find that the best sensitivity of the sensor to electromagnetic radiation corresponds to AC electric fields that have root mean square (RMS) amplitude of approximately 36 V/m.
 As compared to a similar sensor that uses gold to absorb electromagnetic radiation, this newly developed sensor shows a greater sensitivity (10 times at f ~ 3.25 GHz) relative to the perturbation of the microwave field.
 Since the sensor is physically very small and often only minimally perturbs the field being measured, it can be deployed as a distributed sensor (read more).
 We have also established a correlation between the magnetic softness, GMI and microwave absorption effects, which gives good guidance on improving the sensor sensitivity (read more). .

-2. Magnetocaloric materials for energy-efficient magnetic refrigerators
+2. Giant magnetocaloric materials for magnetic refrigerators

 Air conditioners and refrigeration make a major contribution to the global energy consumption.
-They account for approximately 50% of the USA’s energy use during the summer months.
+They account for approximately 50% of the USA s energy use during the summer months.
 Current refrigerators work based on traditional energy-guzzling gas-compression methods.
 However, these refrigeration systems have already reached out the upper limit of cooling efficiency and rely on hydrofluorocarbons that are greenhouse gasses that contribute to global climate change when they escape into the atmosphere.

-Magnetic refrigeration is an environmentally friendly technology that uses magnetic fields to change a magnetic material’s temperature (i.e. the magnetocaloric effect - MCE) and allows the solid material to serve as a refrigerant.
+Magnetic refrigeration is an environmentally friendly technology that uses magnetic fields to change a magnetic material s temperature (i.e. the magnetocaloric effect - MCE) and allows the solid material to serve as a refrigerant.
 This technology provides a much higher cooling efficiency (about 20-30%) than a conventional gas compression technique.
 The majority of magnetic refrigeration is to find suitable magnetocaloric materials that are cost-effective and exhibit large MCE spanning over a wide temperature range from low to room temperatures.

 Our research aims to develop new magnetocaloric materials for active magnetic refrigeration applications.
 We have discovered large MCEs in a large class of perovskite-like structured materials, especially in doped manganites, which are better known to show colossal magnetoresistive (CMR) effects.
 The tunable magnetocaloric properties together their cost-effectiveness indicate that these materials are attractive candidates for use in active magnetic refrigerators (read more).

 Eu8Ga16Ge30 with the clathrate crystal structure is better known for its thermoelectric property.
 We have discovered a reversible giant magnetocaloric effect in the Type VIII clathrate (read more).
 A combination of the excellent thermoelectric and thermomagnetic properties makes it one of the best candidates for cryogenic applications.
 Recently we have successuflly designed and fabricated a new type of composite material based on the Type I clathrate (Eu8Ga16Ge30-EuO) showing the table-like magnetocaloric effect and enhanced refrigerant capacity (read more).
 The RC of this composite is the largest value ever achieved among existing magnetocaloric materials for magnetic refrigeration in the temperature range 10 K - 100 K. By adjusting the Eu8Ga16Ge30 to EuO ratio, it is possible to produce composites with table-like MCE, desirable for ideal Ericsson-cycle magnetic refrigeration.
-The excellent magnetocaloric properties of these Eu8Ga16Ge30–EuO composites make them attractive for active magnetic refrigeration in the liquid nitrogen temperature range.
+The excellent magnetocaloric properties of these Eu8Ga16Ge30 EuO composites make them attractive for active magnetic refrigeration in the liquid nitrogen temperature range.

 Nanostructured magnetocaloric materials are desirable for advanced magnetic refrigeration technologies.
 While the conventional trend is reduction of magnetization and MCE with nanostructuring, we have demonstrated the possibility of enhancing both the magnetocaloric effect and refrigerant capacity in nanostructured mixed phase manganites (read more).
 This finding opens up a new way of exploring magnetic refrigerant materials at the nanometer scale for active magnetic refrigerators.
 We also demonstrate that while blocking is detrimental to achieving large MCE in magnetic nanoparticles, surface spin disorder is found to enhance it under high applied fields.
 Our observations provide strong evidence for potential control of the surface spin ordering leading to further increase of MCE in nanoparticles and nanocomposites (read more).

-3. Magnetic thin films for spintronics and sensor applications
+3. Magnetic thin films for technological applications

 Magnetic thin films are key elements in miniaturizing magnetic components of micromagnetic devices.
 For high-frequency device applications, they are required to have high electrical resistivity, to minimize energy loss due to eddy currents, a large saturation magnetization and a large hard-axis anisotropy field, to increase the magnetic switching capacity at high frequencies.
 Such requirements can be met by the use of a new class of recently developed nanostructured magnetic oxide thin films, namely, Co-Fe-T-O (T = Al, Zr, Hf), which can show a good high-frequency performance into the gigahertz range owing to an electrical resistivity approximately ten times higher than that of conventional metallic films.
 In order to design and produce Co-Fe-T-O (T = Al, Zr, Hf) thin films with the desired magnetic properties, it is important to understand the correlation between the chemistry, structure and magnetic properties of the films.

-We have fabricated and investigated the properties of various magnetic thin films, such as Fe-B-N, Co-Fe-V, Co-Fe-Al-O, Co-Fe-V-Al-O-Nb, Co-Fe-Hf-O with the novel magnetic properties that meet the engineering demands.
+We fabricated and investigated the properties of various magnetic thin films, such as Fe-B-N, Co-Fe-V, Co-Fe-Al-O, Co-Fe-V-Al-O-Nb, Co-Fe-Hf-O with the novel magnetic properties that meet the engineering demands.
 In particular, we produced a novel laminate oxide nanostructure that well suits high-frequency micromagnetic devices, such as thin film inductors, transformers and flux-gate sensors (read more).
-The laminate structure, which consists of nanocrystalline a-Fe(Co)-rich layers separated by amorphous HfO2-rich layers, can be considered as a [Fe(Co)-rich/HfO2-rich]n multilayer, where "exchange coupling" of Fe–Fe(Co) takes place between two neighbouring ferromagnetic layers through an insulating HfO2-rich amorphous layer.
+The laminate structure, which consists of nanocrystalline a-Fe(Co)-rich layers separated by amorphous HfO2-rich layers, can be considered as a [Fe(Co)-rich/HfO2-rich]n multilayer, where "exchange coupling" of Fe Fe(Co) takes place between two neighbouring ferromagnetic layers through an insulating HfO2-rich amorphous layer.
 Therefore, CoFeHfO is itself a "tunneling multijunction", which could be developed for use in advanced spintronic applications, where the spin of the electron is exploited as well as its charge.
 Since the CoFeHfO thin films are insensitive to oxygen at interfaces, they can ideally be used as free layers for the fabrication of spin-dependent tunneling junctions and as electrode layers for tunneling magnetoresistive (TMR) junction applications.
 These findings have been featured in NanotechWeb and Cobalt News.

 4. Magnetic nanoparticles, ferrofluids and nanocomposites